Skip to content

 Budget ceiling enforced ✓ agent-enforced (SBA independently verifiable) ✓ gateway-enforced internally

-Purpose filtering ✓ agent-enforced (grant scope in signed artifact) ✓ gateway-enforced internally
+Purpose filtering ✓ agent + gateway-enforced (PA-signed allowedPurposes) ✓ gateway-enforced internally

 Revocation by budget owner ✓ gateway checks endpoint